PAIR-code/saliency/README.md

 ## Introduction

-This repository contains code for [SmoothGrad](https://pair-code.github.io/saliency/), as well as implementations of several other saliency techniques.
+This repository contains code for saliency techniques [XRAI](https://pair-code.github.io/saliency/xrai.py), [SmoothGrad](https://pair-code.github.io/saliency/), which are developed in PAIR as well as implementations of several other popular methods.
 Each of these techniques can also be augmented with SmoothGrad.
 The techniques implemented in this library are:

 *   Vanilla Gradients